MinuMThomas/Hangman-game/README.md

 ## Credits and Reference

 - W3School
-- README.md of my own project cookbook  (add link)
+- README.md of my own project cookbook  <a href="https://myfirst-hangman-game.herokuapp.com/">link</a>
 - coding-boot-camp- professional-readme-guide
+- Ascii art <a href="https://www.asciiart.eu/">link</a>

 ## Acknowledgements

-- Thanks to my mentor, for the guidence.
+- Thanks to my mentor, for the guidence throught the project.
 - Thanks to Cohort Facilitators